chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 Before diving into the models, it's important to define the business problem and specify appropriate metrics.
 Since we're testing how well a CV model can augment operators, we need to think a little about how the model will realistically be deployed.

 ## The Business Problem
 We assume that there already is a system in place to produce images of aircraft.
-An operator is then required to sieve through them to tag an aircraft type and location (taken for granted here).
+An operator is then required to sieve through them to tag an aircraft type and location (we ignore location here).
 Therefore, the CV model delivers value by making recommendations for the aircraft type, saving time and cognitive capacity.

 Given that the model is sure to make mistakes, we must ensure that the man in the loop is aware of when these might occur.
 This can be achieved by displaying the model's confidence in each prediction (e.g. high, medium or low based on operator-defined thresholds).
 That way, the operator can automatically accept the recommendation for (1) classes that the model typically performs well on and (2) predictions above a certain level of confidence, while stepping in to make a call on predictions below a certain level of confidence.